Chapter 8 Cell content

 ft_pen

-Now, let’s replace the names of calculated columns by some labels:
+Now, let’s replace the names of calculated columns with prettier labels:

 ft_pen <- labelizor(